Lõunakeskus

 Lõunakeskus ('Southern Center') is a shopping and entertainment complex in Tartu, Estonia.
-It is the biggest shopping center in South Estonia.
+This centre of Astri Grupp and Kaubamajakas of Pro Kapital Grupp.It is the biggest shopping center in South Estonia.
 More than 170 shops and service providers operate in Lõunakeskus.
 The area of the center is 90,300 square meters, the center is visited annually by more than 5 million people.

 The owner of the center is Astri Group.

 The center was opened in 2001.

-The center consists of eg a year-round ice arena (see #Astri Arena), Apollo Cinema, Sophia Hotel, adventure park.
+The center consists of e.g. a year-round ice arena (see #Astri Arena), Apollo Cinema, Sophia Hotel, adventure park.